shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 Autepad saves all settings in files, not in the Registry.

 #### Some important features still missing
-- Recording.
 - Dialog editor.
-- Many Tools menu commands.
+- Some Tools menu commands.
 - Many options in the Options dialog.
 - Automatic backup.
 - Triggers of types other than hotkey, autotext, mouse and window.
 - UI to create Windows Task Scheduler tasks easier.
 - Debugger.
 To debug a script in step mode need Visual Studio.
-- Multiple visible code editor controls.
+- Multiple code editors.

 Most of these will be added in the future.